 Radio signals, as they propagate through the atmosphere, are reduced in intensity by constituents of the atmosphere.
 Oxygen and water vapor are the two major components which are responsible for the signal absorption.
 If it is a rainy day, an additional attenuation caused by rain further increases the propagation path loss.
 [7] The rain attenuation depends on the size and distribution of the water droplets, hence, by quantifying and modelling the base station signal measurements, we are able to know the rain rate.

 The mmWave bands, such as 28GHz and 38GHz have been used to assess coverage, large-scale path loss, and fading and multipath effects [6].
-Since the 28 GHz and 38 GHz bands are also licensed for wireless backhaul communications, these frequencies can used for rainfall monitoring [7].
+Since the 28 GHz and 38 GHz bands are also licensed for wireless backhaul communications, these frequencies can be used for rainfall monitoring [7].

 The granularity of the rainfall monitoring could be smaller than the traditional measurements.